 Full refunds of Institute fees, less a $60 non- refundable processing charge, will be made if we are notified of a cancellation at least two weeks in advance of the workshop’s beginning.
 Seventy-five percent refunds (less processing charge) will be made if notified of a cancellation at least one week in advance of a workshop’s start, and 50 percent refunds (less processing charge) will be made once the workshop begins if we are notified of a cancellation by the first day of the session.
 After the first day, no refunds will be made.

 Kemp grants for teachers: The grants are intended for teachers who currently have journalism/media teaching or advising responsibilities or who are preparing for those responsibilities.
 Teachers who receive a grant and successfully complete the practicum will be reimbursed $350 for those who chose to stay in on-campus housing and $250 for commuters.
-Please complete application by May 13.
+Apply here.

 To register for a workshop, complete the appropriate registration form below.
 Once you submit the form, you’ll be directed to a payment form.
 Both forms must be complete before your space is reserved.
 You may pay immediately with a credit card, choose to pay later by mailing in a check, or pay with a school purchase order (you will need the PO# to enter on the form).